juliendorra/teia-smart-contracts/devnotes.md

 tz1ahsDNFzukj51hVpW626qH7Ug9HeUVQDNG ithacanet testnet account Use it in fa2.py and minter.py as the administrator address

-FA2 contract on ithacanet: KT1K8PuvnELqTot5PF3jEcAZrVzaMimQT2fT
+FA2 contract on ithacanet: KT1Tc6ZCKMPkEj3j9CT9UH97iDvdXYmsDYRM
 Use it in minter.py as fa2 contract

-minter contract on ithacanet: KT1G6jWxhSzs7qYP2rumDEdxdNA6EEuzot6F Call it from Taquito !!
+minter contract on ithacanet: KT1TvD8HX5B83CJbZa6LDnABC6KiXgyGy5rM Call it from Taquito !!

-NEW : FA2 with multipleMint on ithacanet: KT1Tc6ZCKMPkEj3j9CT9UH97iDvdXYmsDYRM
-Use it in a dedicated minter.py as fa2 contract

-NEW: minter ith multipleMint on ithacanet: KT1TvD8HX5B83CJbZa6LDnABC6KiXgyGy5rM

 After Deploying the contracts, we need to set the minter contract as the admin of the FA2 contract.